Nidhighura/Vehicle-Insurance-Management-in-ServiceNow/README.md

 After generating the report, it can be added to the previously created dashboard Insurance Data Reports so that administrators can easily view policy data in a graphical format.

+## Troubleshooting

+During the development and implementation of the Vehicle Insurance Management System in ServiceNow, certain issues may occur related to forms, automation, notifications, or system performance.
+Troubleshooting helps identify and resolve these issues to ensure the system functions smoothly and efficiently.

+Below are some common problems encountered during the project along with their possible solutions.

+### 1. Form & Field Issues

+Sometimes fields may not appear on the form or may not behave as expected.

+##### Possible Causes:

+Incorrect field configuration

+UI Policy conditions not applied correctly

+Fields not added to the form layout

+##### Solution:

+Verify the Form Layout configuration.

+Check UI Policies and Client Scripts affecting the field.

+Ensure the field is added to the correct section of the form.

+### 2. Business Rule / Workflow Errors

+Automation scripts such as Business Rules or Flows may fail to execute correctly.

+##### Possible Causes:

+Incorrect script logic

+Business rule conditions not met

+Flow Designer trigger not configured properly

+##### Solution:

+Check the Business Rule script syntax.

+Verify the trigger conditions in Flow Designer.

+Use System Logs to identify errors.

+### 3. Notification Issues

+Sometimes email notifications may not be triggered or delivered to users.

+##### Possible Causes:

+Incorrect event configuration

+Notification conditions not satisfied

+Email settings not configured properly

+##### Solution:

+Verify the Event Registry configuration.

+Ensure the notification is linked to the correct event.

+Check the email logs to confirm whether the notification was sent.

+### 4. Data & Security Issues

+Users may face access problems or may not be able to view records.

+##### Possible Causes:

+Access Control Rules (ACLs) restricting permissions

+Incorrect role assignment

+Field-level security restrictions

+##### Solution:

+Verify ACL configurations.

+Ensure the user has the correct roles assigned.

+Test permissions using impersonation.

+### 5. Performance / UI Issues

+Slow loading forms or interface problems may affect user experience.

+##### Possible Causes:

+Too many client scripts or UI policies

+Large data records

+Network or browser-related issues

+##### Solution:

+Optimize client scripts and UI policies.

+Reduce unnecessary fields or scripts on the form.

+Clear browser cache and check system performance.

+### 6. Common Debugging Tips

+To resolve issues effectively, developers can use the following debugging techniques:

+Check System Logs for error messages.

+Use Script Debugger to analyze script execution.

+Verify Flow Designer execution logs.

+Test changes in a development environment before deployment.

+Use impersonation to test user access and permissions.

 ## Innovation